Ixrec/OuterWildsArchipelagoRandomizer/README.md

 ## Contact

-For questions, feedback, or discussion related to the randomizer, please visit the "Outer Wilds" thread in [the Archipelago Discord server](https://discord.gg/8Z65BR2), or message me (`ixrec`) directly on Discord.
+For questions, feedback, or discussion related to the randomizer, please visit the `#outer-wilds` channel in [the Archipelago Discord server](https://discord.gg/8Z65BR2).

+Most of the randomizer is maintained by me, `Ixrec` (`ixrec` on Discord).
+The NomaiVR compatibility code is maintained by `theCapypara` (`capypara` on Discord).

 ## What is an "Archipelago Randomizer", and why would I want one?